 Producers should look at these results as only a guide and likely a best case scenario for Kansas.
 Moisture is key and timely rainfall or the lack of rainfall will make a big difference in yields.
-This current estimate is based on only the last 10 years as earlier crop condition reports are not available.
-By week #15, a full 30-year set of data should be available.
+This current estimate is the first with a full set of 30 year historic crop condition reports.